Klipper3d/klipper/docs/FAQ.md

 bootloader is a one time step that typically requires an external programmer - search the web to find the instructions for your particular device.

+### Will the heaters be left on if the Raspberry Pi crashes?

+The software has been designed to prevent that.
+Once the host enables a heater, the host software needs to confirm that enablement every 5 seconds.
+If the micro-controller does not receive a confirmation every 5 seconds it goes into a "shutdown" state which is designed to turn off all heaters and stepper motors.

+See the "config_digital_out" command in the
+[MCU commands](MCU_Commands.md) document for further details.

 ### How do I upgrade to the latest software?